0xharkirat/its_urgent_poc_public/README.md

 ##### Note: Use CTRL+click (on Windows and Linux) or CMD+click (on MacOS) for opening all the links in new tab.
 <br>

-This is a Proof of Concept (POC) for [It's Urgent Project](https://ccextractor.org/public/gsoc/2024/itsurgent/) for GSoC'24.
-This is a public repo, it does not contain any firebase functionality in it.
-Please follow [these](#prerequisites) instructions to add your own firebase project.
+This is a Proof of Concept (POC) for  [It's Urgent Project](https://ccextractor.org/public/gsoc/2024/itsurgent) for GSoC'24.
+- This public repo is clone of my private repo which contains all the firebase secrets, apis & files.
+- This is a public repo, it does not contain any firebase functionlity.
+- You need to add firebase project by following [these](#prerequisites) simple instructions which only requires some clicks, copy & paste.
+- For more important notes regarding this poc, see this [section](#some-important-notes).

 ## Steps to add your Firebase project in this project.